Stop! Your Lease Extension in Staines Could Be FREE

 Decision in Hounslow

-An example of a Lease Extension matter before the tribunal for a Staines property is 147 Redford Close in June 2012.
-The Tribunal determined the lease extension premium to be at £4,200 This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 82.93 years.
+An example of a Lease Extension decision for a Staines flat is 147 Redford Close in June 2012.
+The Tribunal determined the lease extension premium to be at £4,200 This case related to 1 flat.
+The unexpired residue of the current lease was 82.93 years.